Do We Pay Back NSFAS?

 5. Please use your ID Number (6711165000000) as a reference when making payments.

-Your employer may deduct money from your paycheck and pay it to NSFAS.
+Your employer may deduct money from your paycheck and pay it to the National Student Financial Aid Scheme.

 Print, fill out, and return the form to your company.